bbc/morty-docs/README.md

 ## Why use Morty Docs over other static site generation?

-Use Morty Docs when you already have some markdown/asciidoc files in a directory structure which you want to publish.
+Use Morty Docs when you already have some markdown files in a directory structure which you want to publish.

 Morty Docs was specifically created to publish already existing markdown files without having to change the contents of those files.
 It does not use specific directory structures or meta data about the files.